Azgrom/RustyShield/README.md

 - Although the current implementations are not the fastest, there is considerable room for improvement.
 I believe we might see a competitive performance boost once the [SIMD module](https://doc.rust-lang.org/core/simd/index.html) stabilizes;

 So I hope this project may contribute to establish Rust ecosystem as a mature platform-agnostic, [self-sufficient](https://doc.rust-lang.org/stable/embedded-book/intro/no-std.html), lean, reliable and performatic language.

+## Philosophy

+Taking inspiration from the Unix philosophy as a standard of highly effective precepts, but adapting to the purpose of this project:

+1. Each implementation should do only one thing, and do it well.
+As a basis for responsibility segregation, if a implementation has a slightly different responsibility create a new crate just for it;
+2. Every program that uses this project should not have its dependencies broken if it eventually switches between implementations from the same category.
+Avoid creating traits that must be imported in order for a client be able to use.
+But if it happens, that must benefit all implementations on this project;
+3. Each implementation must be able to be self-supported by Rust's libcore.
+That is, it must be able to be used by its very building blocks;
+4. Choose clarity over efficiency.

 ### Hash functions